averygoodidea/averygoodwebapp-earthbucket/README.md

 ## Project Description

-This is a the front-end website for [faithinventory.com](https://faithinventory.com).
+This is a the front-end website for [averygoodweb.app](https://averygoodweb.app).

-**PlatinumEnochStack** is declared in the [faithinventory-com-infrastructure](https://github.com/averysmithproductions/faithinventory-com-infrastructure) repo.
+**EarthBucketStack** is declared in the [averygoodwebapp-infrastructure](https://github.com/averygoodidea/averygoodwebapp-infrastructure) repo.

 It is a Gatsby generated site that provides a curated photo stream user experience similar Instagram and a blog user experience similar to Medium, or Wordpress.

-The photo data is managed through ThalliumEli, which is Faith Inventory's AWS API service.
+The photo data is managed through WaterApi, which is AVeryGoodWebApp's AWS API service.

-Each time Gatsby is run, it fetches the photo stream data from ThalliumEli, and stores it as json at:
+Each time Gatsby is run, it fetches the photo stream data from WaterApi, and stores it as json at:
 `src/data/auth/inventoryItems.json`.

-PlatinumEnoch is hosted in an AWS S3 Bucket, and cached behind BariumNahum, Faith Inventory's AWS CDN layer.
+EarthBucket is hosted in an AWS S3 Bucket, and cached behind AirCdn, AVeryGoodWebApp's AWS CDN layer.

 ### Local Development